pytorch/tutorials/beginner_source/hta_trace_diff_tutorial.rst

 For a detailed example of this feature see the `trace_diff_demo notebook
 <https://github.com/facebookresearch/HolisticTraceAnalysis/blob/main/examples/trace_diff_demo.ipynb>`_
-in the examples folder of the repo.
+in the examples folder of the repository.